 Billy Starr, Founder and Executive Director of the Pan-Mass Challenge

 Starr recommends patience and dedication.
-“Be patient.
-It took over ten years before my team was able to raise more than $1 million dollars from when we began in 1980.
-Now, in 2016 alone, we raised $47 million in fundraising for Dana-Farber Cancer Institute.”
+He says it took over 10 years before his team was able to raise more than $1 million from when they began in 1980.
+More recently, in 2016 alone, they’ve raised $47 million in fundraising for Dana-Farber Cancer Institute.
 He also recommends building a culture, and fundraising will follow.
 Perseverance is important to building a following.
 When hosting annual events, participation builds over time.
 Starr also recommends charging entrants or participants a fee for event participation as part of a fundraising event.

 Kelly Stimson, Director of Donor Services, Greater Worcester Community Foundation